About the Rector

 Fr.
 Kevin Beesley

 Father Kevin was born in Saint John, New Brunswick, Canada.
 He graduated from Bexley-Seabury Seminary in 2016 earning a Master’s of Divinity and was ordained in the Diocese of Southern Ohio as a transitional deacon in June, 2016 and priest in 2017.
 While in seminary he represented his peers as President of the Bexley Society, participant in the Seminary Leadership Conference, and was selected to participate in the Episcopal Excellence in Preaching Program in Virginia.
 Fr.
-Kevin is the diocesan resident at St. Andrew’s for the next two years.
+Kevin will serve as a diocesan resident until June, 2018.

 Prior to entering seminary, Fr.
 Kevin earned a master’s of science and bachelor’s of science degree while working in education and government service.
 He is married with two children.